-The prospective graduate student in the competency-based Accelerated Master of Business Administration program must demonstrate his or her readiness to succeed in graduate-level academic coursework by satisfactorily fulfilling one of the following admission options.
+The prospective graduate student in the MBA program must demonstrate their readiness to succeed in graduate-level academic coursework by satisfactorily fulfilling one of the following admission options.
 All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.

 An earned master's degree or higher from a regionally accredited institution.

 Submission of a portfolio of evidence that shows adequate preparation for graduate studies.
 The portfolio will contain: writing samples that show graduate level communications and analytical skills; a detailed resume showing professional development and achievements; awards; professional recognition; letters of reference from persons who can attest to the applicant’s ability to do graduate level work; and a letter of explanation detailing the reasons the student believes they are a good candidate for graduate study in the field they wish to pursue.
 If the portfolio meets substantive approval of the committee, the applicant may be invited for an interview.
 The decision of the School Graduate Admissions Committee will be final.